Lack of post-surgery info angers grieving parents

 The tragic death of their infant son after a routine circumcision in August 2002 still haunts a Vernon couple – who say they weren't properly informed about the signs of danger to watch out for in post-operative care.

-A coroner's report released this week into the death of one-month-old Ryleigh McWillis notes that the Penticton Regional Hospital where the circumcision was done has significantly improved the information pamphlet it gives out to all parents, and has changed both follow-up care and documentation for all circumcisions.
+A coroner's report released this week into the death of one-month-old Ryleigh McWillis notes that the External link Penticton Regional Hospital where the circumcision was done has significantly improved the information pamphlet it gives out to all parents, and has changed both follow-up care and documentation for all circumcisions.

 Tanna McWillis and daughter Mac-kenna.
 McWillis's son, Ryan, died from complications following circumcision.